Satvika-122/ticket_analyser_mcp/README.md

 Customer reports a payment-related issue, associated with order ID 12345.

 🔐 Validation Strategy
 QA agent runs internally in the backend

-Confidence scores are stored but not displayed in UI
+Confidence scores are stored but not displayed in the UI

 Prevents unreliable AI outputs

 Supports future Human-in-the-Loop workflows

 📌 Why This Project Matters
 This project demonstrates:

 Agentic AI system design